Isotropic 3D topological phases with broken time reversal symmetry: Symmetry analysis

 \subsection{Microscopic implementation}

-\co{We devise a bond that breaks TRS but preserves inversion} Based on the symmetry-allowed terms of the continuum model~\eqref{eqn:continuum_model_4x4}, we now construct a microscopic model that preserves isotropy while breaking TRS.
-The minimal model contains two orbitals that have opposite inversion eigenvalues, which we choose as an $s$ and a $p$ orbital.
-We choose the $\bm{\sigma}$ degree of freedom to correspond to the electron spin, which makes the last four terms of Eq.~\eqref{eqn:continuum_model_4x4} spin-orbit-like, although with an additional $k$-dependent phase shift necessary to break TRS.
-In order to realize these spin-orbit-like hoppings in a microscopic model, we therefore consider two separate atoms that host spinful $s$ and $p_{x,y,z}$ orbitals respectively, as illustrated in Fig.~\ref{fig:bond_and_salt}(a).
+\co{We devise a bond that breaks TRS but preserves inversion} Based on the symmetry-allowed terms of the amorphous tight-binding model~\eqref{eqn:real_space_model_simp_4x4}, we now construct a microscopic hopping term that preserves isotropy while breaking TRS.
+The requirement to break TRS for the spin-orbit hopping connecting two orbitals with opposite inversion eigenvalues is that it has a distance-dependent phase in its amplitude.
+For simplicity, in the following we use the minimal model for a single bond connecting two different atoms that host spinful $s$ and $p_{x,y,z}$ orbitals respectively, as illustrated in Fig.~\ref{fig:bond_and_salt}(a).
 For the purpose of obtaining a minimal model, we separate the $p$ orbitals into $p_{3/2}$ and $p_{1/2}$ orbitals with an atomic spin-orbit coupling, and consider only the lower-energy $p_{1/2,\uparrow\downarrow}$ subspace.